 Beaux of Oak Hill is a New England Contra Dance.
 It was published by Elias Howe in 1862 in American Dancing Master.
 It was interpreted by Cracking Chestnuts in 2008.
 It is an improper duple minor longways dance.
-The dance lasts 32 bars.
+The minor set lasts 32 bars.

 A dance of this name appears in Howe's American Dancing Master, but it has been much modified since then — for one thing, it was originally proper.